0xMukesh/snowball-bot/CONTRIBUTING.md

 ## Making a pull request

- On the GitHub website, navigate to your forked repo - on the top of the files section you'll notice a new section containing a `Compare & Pull Request` button!
+ On the GitHub website, navigate to this repo - on the top of the files section you'll notice a new section containing a `Compare & Pull Request` button!

-- Click on that button and this will load a new page, comparing the local branch in your forked repo, against the main branch in the `snowball-bot` repo.
+- Click on that button and this will load a new page, comparing the local branch in your forked repo, against the main branch in the `snowball-bot` repo (If this settings doesn't show up you can manually enter the branches of the repos by enabling the `compare across forks` button).
   Note: A pull request allows your changes to be merged with the original project repo.

 - Wait for your changes to be merged.